GOAU Strangle Strategy

 Frequently asked questions

-A strangle on GOAU is the strangle strategy applied to GOAU (etf).
+- A strangle on GOAU is the strangle strategy applied to GOAU (etf).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With GOAU etf trading near $37.92, the strikes shown on this page are snapped to the nearest listed GOAU chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GOAU etf at $44.57 on the most recent close, the strikes shown on this page are snapped to the nearest listed GOAU chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the GOAU strangle priced on this page is roughly $33.95 and $42.05 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the GOAU strangle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current GOAU market-implied 1-standard-deviation expected move is approximately 8.26%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The GOAU market-implied 1-standard-deviation expected move in the same options snapshot is approximately 12.61%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.